rakibulhassan1712/MICS6_fln_workflow/README.md

-# MICS6 Foundational Learning
+# MICS6 Foundational Learning (Continuous, grade-standardized outcomes)
-Stata workflows for MICS6 foundational learning data management, FLN variable construction (grade-standardized, continuous, binary), and cluster-fixed effects models.
+These do-flies provide STATA workflows for MICS6 foundational learning data management, FLN variable construction (grade-standardized, continuous, binary), and cluster-fixed effects models.
+The original foundational literacy and numeracy (FLN) skills are critera-based binary outcomes.
+However, some of the econometric models like 2SLS, RD, fixed effects etc. require continous outcomes.
+In addition, it's relatively easier to interpret interaction terms when the outcome variables are continuous.
+Hence, these do-files provide a new calculation of foundational literacy and numeracy skills while keeping the UNICEF MICS6 FLN calculation logic same.